 Because of the nature of the Napa Wine Project nearly all of our tastings are wines that are current releases – tasted within 1 to 3 years of the vintage date.
 We get so used to tasting youthful wines and identifying the often-similar characteristics associated with these younger wines – that it is rare and refreshing when we get to try older wines.
 A coveted tasting at Jericho Canyon in early 2018 revealed a retrospective of their wines dating back to their inaugural release of 2001.
 Vintage characteristics were quite evident between each year – these are also wines that obviously age well.
 Here are a few of our notes from a 2009-2014 vertical of their estate Cabernet Sauvignon:

 The 2011 vintage was a challenging year for growing grapes in the Napa Valley due to late rains, early rains during harvest and generally foggy and rainy conditions at times.
 The vintage was panned by critics but not all of the valley was affected the same way.
-Some of the hillside sides especially on the eastern side of the valley fared much better then conditions on the valley floor.
+Some of the hillside sides especially on the eastern side of the valley fared much better than conditions on the valley floor.
 Micro-climates also had plenty to do with the quality of this vintage.
 More Bordeauxesque in its presentation – in general we found the Napa wines from this vintage somewhat tight upon release but after 5 to 6 years, they began to show wonderfully.
 Nick mentioned this wine is often the favorite of Jericho Canyon enthusiasts when presented in blind tastings.

 While the focus is on select red wines, Jericho Canyon also produces an estate rosé made from Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot.
 Dale enjoys a rosé – but prior to making this wine, he made it clear he wanted a rosé that was fermented to dryness and without any bitterness on the finish.